Go to Homepage

 For budget travellers, the Juara Mutiara Resort located further down offers a rate of RM100 per night with a fan and attached bathroom and provides pick-ups from Tekek Village.
 Its aircon rooms go for roughly RM150 with breakfast for a night with clean sheets and hot showers.

-Salang Village’s Salang Pusaka Resort has a friendly ambience and sits close to the popular Salang Dreams Restaurant.
-The village is popular with westerners and the nightlife here is more vibrant than elsewhere.
-Salang Indah Resort has the cheapest package available on the island and is a little closer to the water, though rooms are less well maintained than those at Salang Pusaka.
-Both sets of huts are a little dark and have few frills.
+Salang Indah Resort has the cheapest packages available on the island and is a little closer to the water, though rooms are less well maintained than those at Salang Pusaka.
+Both sets of huts are a little dark and offer few frills.

-Tioman beach resorts, Babura
+Tioman beach resorts, Salang Pusaka

 This area perhaps boasts modestly bustling nightlife compared to elsewhere on the island, with divers congregating by the beach of an evening with beer and seafood barbecues scrounged from cafes nearby.Other cheap and cheerful options include the Babura Seaview Resort Tekek that allows you to choose between regular air-conditioned chalets and others with fantastic sea views.
 Painted in exuberantly garish colours, this resort caters mainly to Chinese crowds and is located farthest away from the pier in Tekek by a 15 to 20-minute walk.
 However, service is genuine and friendly, the rooms are clean, and it also happens to be right next to the popular Tioman Diving Centre Also look at the Persona Island Resort, a small, quiet escape, close to the dive centre and also preferred by those on official visits due to its proximity to the local government offices.
-It is a small, recently renovated U-shaped building consisting of 24 air-conditioned rooms with attached bathrooms.
+It is a small, often renovated U-shaped building consisting of 24 air-conditioned rooms with attached bathrooms.
 All the rooms are basic, tiled and very clean.

 In Genting there is a choice between Impiana Inn and Sun Beach Resort.
 Just off Kampung Genting’s Southern beach, Impiana Inn is a well-maintained chalet just metres from the beach where visitors are served by hospitable staff.
 Perfect for quiet, near private beach retreats, the no-frills chalets come with attached bathrooms and aircon.
 The alternative is Sun Beach Resort, which has furnished chalets facing the sand and is one of the bigger establishments around.
 Be it on the beach or on the hill, you will almost certainly get a sweeping view of the sea.